nearai/analytics/historic_performance/README.md

 - Quick access to metrics and log files
 - Filtering by date ranges and metadata
 - Grouping

+## Development

+The app is built with:
+- React 18
+- TypeScript
+- Tailwind CSS
+- Lucide React (for icons)

 ## TODO: Functions